-Evidence and Proposals Impact on [+] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other New Amended licence condition on complaints handling Licence holders will be required to establish and comply with a complaints handling procedure that complies with the Code. [+] Clarity for consumers on minimum standards, as well as guidance on good practice. [+] Clarity for licence holders on minimum standards, as well as guidance on good practice. [+] Reduced regulatory burden via removal of the approvals process.
-Ownership of complaints Licence holders that outsource their complaints handling functions remain responsible for ensuring [+] Ensures quality of complaints handing is maintained. [+] Provides clarity for licence holders and continues the existing expectation that they are responsible for compliance with
+Evidence and Proposals Impact on [+] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other New Amended licence condition on complaints handling required to establish and comply with a complaints handling procedure that [+] Clarity for consumers on minimum standards, as well as guidance on good practice. [+] Clarity for licence holders on minimum standards, as well as guidance on good practice. [+] Reduced regulatory burden via removal of the approvals process.
+New Complaints involving more than one licence holder [+] Clarity for consumers on ownership of complaints and [+] Clarity for licence holders on how to coordinate responses to complaints involving multiple operators.
+Dispenses with uncertainty around how to coordinate a "single response" to